Deploy a Software Heritage stack with docker deploy#

 Note

-~/swh-mirror$ docker stack deploy -c base-services.yml swh
+swh:~/swh-mirror$ docker stack deploy -c mirror-basic.yml swh

 Creating network swh_default